 One way to resolve ‘Invalid disk’ issue is to convert the invalid dynamic disk into basic.
 This can be performed in a few simple steps.

 However, it is important to know that data will be lost while converting your disk from dynamic to basic.
 Hence, it is strongly advised to recover data from Invalid drives before attempting to fix the issue.
-Since the data on the invalid drive is not accessible, you will need professional data recovery tools like Remo Recover.
+Since the data on the invalid drive is not accessible, you will need professional data recovery tools like Remo Partition Recovery.

 Remo Recover is complete hard drive recovery software with support for dynamic drives.
 It can recover your partitions with folder structure intact.
 Remo works on a read only mechanism to recover your files and hence your original files will not be altered.
 It supports recovery from RAID (RAID0, RAID1 and RAID5) arrays as well.
 All file systems such as FAT16, FAT32, NTFS etc are supported.